rranshous/dinosaur-dance/docs/COLLABORATIVE_GAME_CREATION_VISION.md

 4. **Thematic Evolution** - Organic progression through 7 themed creature sets
 5. **Celebration Banners** - Intrusive overlay notifications for set changes
 6. **Tiny Dancer Piles** - Subtle falling dancers that accumulate at the bottom
+7. **🎤 Voice Control Revolution** - Natural singing commands that transformed the entire experience

 Each iteration was a complete, playable, enjoyable experience.
-Yet we only kept the final evolution.
-Those earlier moments - the first time we saw a dinosaur follow our cursor, the joy of discovering brush-stroke painting - were magical stepping stones that deserve to be revisited.
+The voice control breakthrough proved that **speaking desires into reality** isn't just possible - it's magical when implemented with care and joy.

+*See [VOICE_CONTROL_JOURNEY.md](./VOICE_CONTROL_JOURNEY.md) for the complete story of our voice control implementation.*

 ### What Made It Special
 - **Whimsical collaboration** that infused joy into both the process and the code itself